Mean time to repair (MTTR)

-The maintenance metric that drives efficiencyFree guide to maintenance metrics
+The maintenance metric that drives efficiencyA practical guide to using MTTR and other metrics

 What is MTTR?